RuiWanginUOA/Rui-Wang-s-Website/content/pic & video/Pics & Videos_1/index.md

 ---
-title: 「LOVE MY RESEARCH」moments (1)
+title: 「LOVE MY RESEARCH」MOMENTS (1)
-subtitle:
+subtitle: Moments of promoting ads and posting gift cards
 # Summary for listings and search engines
 summary:
 # Link this post with a project